(Last Updated on : 08/09/2015)

 Buddhism gained popularity after the Kalinga War

 .
-It became a dominant religion in both India and Orissa under the patronage of Ashoka
+It became a dominant religion in both India and Odisha under the patronage of Ashoka

 (B.C.
 261).
 In the pre-Christian era Jainism appears to have been the most important religion in Orissa.
 From the Hathigumpha inscription it is known that Jainism in the second century B.C under the patronage of Kharavela got the status of the state religion.
 By the 7th century A.D.
 Brahminism had become influential, especially, in the courts.
-Hiuen Tsang
+Hieun Tsang , Chinese Pilgrim

-, the well-known Chinese chronicler observed how Buddhist Viharas and Brahmanic temples flourished side by side.
+, observed how Buddhist Viharas and Brahmanic temples flourished side by side.
 Shaivism

-was the state religion of Orissa during the rule of the Somavamsis within 8th to 11th century A.D., and Vaishnavism
+was the state religion of Odisha during the rule of the Somavamsis within 8th to 11th century A.D., and Vaishnavism

 got popularity under the royal patronage of the rulers of the Ganga dynasty

-Jagannath emerged during the rule of the reign of Ganga
+Jagannath Temple emerged during the rule of the reign of Gangas

 is considered to be the incarnation of the supreme Lord Vishnu